asrob-uc3m/robotDevastation-user-manual/en/install-robot-devastation/pc-windows.md

 ## Download and compile ACE from sources

 YARP communications rely on [ACE](http://www.cs.wustl.edu/~schmidt/ACE.html).
 Download the latest *micro* release of ACE from [here](http://download.dre.vanderbilt.edu/), TAO is not required.
 Follow the instructions at [Building and Installing ACE on Windows with Microsoft Visual Studio](http://www.dre.vanderbilt.edu/~schmidt/DOC_ROOT/ACE/ACE-INSTALL.html#msvc).
-Remember to select the *Release Win32* configuration in VS.
+Select either the *Release Win32* or *Release x64* configuration in VS. Remember this choice for later: both the dependencies and the game itself must be compiled in/against the same architecture (Win32/x64).

 **Note:** we recommend to launch the *ACE_wrappers* solution (depending on your Visual Studio toolset, you'll choose either *ACE_wrappers_vc12.sln* or *ACE_wrappers_vc14.sln*) instead of *ACE* since the former will prevent you from compiling a lot of binaries you probably won't need, thus reducing the overall build time.